Snow-covered nuclear test site in Punggye-ri, North Korea. (Yonhap News)

 Davies also stressed the need to defusing cross-border tension as a must for a better relationship between Pyongyang and Washington.

-“(It’s) very important that North-South relations improve and that’s very much up to Pyongyang to accept the overtures that it receives, not to further provoke South Korea,” he added.
+“(It’s) very important that North-South relations improve and that’s very much up to Pyongyang to accept the overtures that it receives, not to further provoke South Korea,” the envoy said.

-He was accompanied by Clifford Hart, special envoy for the six-party denuclearization talks, and Sydney Seiler, Korea director on the White House’s National Security Council.
+Davies was accompanied by Clifford Hart, special envoy for the six-party denuclearization talks, and Sydney Seiler, Korea director on the White House’s National Security Council.
+They will visit China and Japan later this week.

-South Korean intelligence sees the North as technically ready to detonate another fission bomb at its Punggye-ri test site with a tunnel and related equipment already installed.
+South Korean intelligence sees the North as technically ready to test another fission bomb at its Punggye site with a tunnel and related equipment installed.

-Seoul’s Defense Ministry said earlier in the day that North Korea is “capable of testing its atomic weapons if the leadership decides to do so.”
+Seoul’s Defense Ministry said Thursday that North Korea is “capable of testing its atomic weapons if the leadership decides to do so.”

 After analyzing satellite images, the U.S.-Korea Institute at Johns Hopkins University said on Dec.
 27 that the regime has repaired flood damage at its test site and may be able to trigger a detonation in as little as two weeks.